apache/arrow/docs/source/cpp/env_vars.rst

    The number of entries to keep in the Gandiva JIT compilation cache.
    The cache is in-memory and does not persist across processes.
+   The value of this variable is expected to be a positive number less or equal than int32 max, defaults to 5000 otherwise.

 .. envvar:: HADOOP_HOME